MediaComem/comem-appmob/IMAGE-UPLOAD.md

 $> ionic generate provider Picture
 ```

-The following changes *should* have been made automatically,
+The following changes *should* have been made automatically to `src/app/app.module.ts`,
 but make sure that's actually the case, or make the changes yourself if need be:

 ```ts